microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-base-workspace.md

   make bundle-register DIR=AzureTRE/templates/workspaces/base BUNDLE_TYPE=workspace
   ```

-If you have setup the TEST_ACCOUNT_CLIENT_ID in the [Pre-deployment steps](./pre-deployment-steps.md), then your bundle will automatically publish and you can skip to 'Creating a base workspace'.
+If you have setup the TEST_ACCOUNT_CLIENT_ID in the [Setup Auth configuration](setup-auth-entities.md), then your bundle will automatically publish and you can skip to 'Creating a base workspace'.
 Otherwise continue with these steps: -

 1. Copy the resulting JSON payload.